React

 As you progress with React, your projects will undoubtedly become larger and larger and include more and more components, with increasing levels of functionality.

-When this happens, it becomes very useful to be able to track (and make live changes to) the moving parts inside of your app for understanding and debugging your code.
-To this end, we can make use of a Chrome extension called React Developer Tools.
+When this happens, it’s useful to be able to track (and make live changes to) the moving parts inside of your app for understanding and debugging your code.
+To this end, we can use a Chrome extension called React Developer Tools.

-We recommend installing this and becoming comfortable with using it as early as possible as it is an invaluable tool for effective React development.
+We recommend installing this and becoming comfortable using it as early as possible as it’s an invaluable tool for effective React development.

 Assignment